DoubleDrup/Autocad-Plugin-Templates/tutorial.md

    [CommandMethod("Test")]
    public static void Test()
    {
-      Active.Editor.WriteMessage("\nHello World!");
+      Active.Editor.WriteMessage("\nHello, World!");
    }
 }
 ```
-This very simple method will run when the user types `Test` and it will then write "Hello World!" in the editor.
+This very simple method will run when the user types `Test` and it will then write "Hello, World!" in the editor.

-Save everything and reinstall the template.
-Before we package, lets checkout what we actually have right now.

-When we use the template for a new project and start debugging the project
-- automatically starts AutoCAD.
-- loads the newly compiled `.dll` in AutoCAD.
-- has some basic infrastructure to interact with AutoCAD.
-- has a placeholder method for quickly testing if everything is ready for your coding.

 Great!
-This is already really useful for yourself.
+This is already a good template for personal use.
 To share this requires you to package your templates.
 We need a special `.csproj` file is styled in a way that .NET knows how to pack and should be located in the folder with the templates.
 Here is an example of such a folder with 2 templates.
 ```
 AutocadTemplates
 ├───AutocadTemplates.csproj